kevinajordan/facebook-clone/README.md

 # facebook-clone
-Clone of Facebook using React, GraphQL, and TailwindCSS
+Clone of Facebook using ReactJS, NodeJS, GraphQL, TypeScript, and TailwindCSS